 Scholarship and Financial Aid Schemes

-We understand the challenge of financing a medical education, and strive to help our students tap on available resources to meet financial needs.
-Depending on financial circumstances, as well as academic performance, students may take on one or a combination of three financing options available - tuition fee loan, bursary, and merit scholarship.
+We understand the challenge of financing a medical education and strive to help our students tap on available resources to meet financial needs.
+Depending on individual’s financial circumstances as well as academic performance, students may apply for any one or a combination of any three financing options available - tuition fee loan, bursary and merit scholarship.
 About two-thirds of our students are on some form of financial aid.
-For students enrolling from Academic Year 2017-2018 onwards, financial aid is expected to fall between 26% and 72% of tuition fees payable (exclusive of miscellaneous fees).
-The amount of financial aid varies depending on the financial circumstances of a student, which may include that of self, immediate family, and/or spouse as applicable.
+The exact amount of financial aid varies extended to a student depends on the financial circumstances of the student, including that of self, immediate family, and/or spouse, as applicable.

 Tuition Fee Loan

 Students with financial need are expected to take up a Tuition Fee Loan.
 Any financial aid provided by the school is intended to only assist in meeting those needs not met by the Tuition Fee Loan.

 Matriculating students of all nationalities may apply for the Tuition Fee Loan (TFL) scheme which is administered by two Singapore agent banks, DBS Bank and OCBC Bank.
 All students may opt to take up to a maximum amount that is equal to 90% of tuition fees payable by Singapore Citizens.